 Ian Oxley has been building stuff on the Web professionally since 2004.
-He works for Sage in Newcastle-upon-Tyne, England, and can often be found attending local user groups and meetups.
+He works for Sage in Newcastle-upon-Tyne, England, and often attends local user groups and meetups.
 He's been known to speak at them on occasion too.
-When he's not in front of a computer Ian can be found playing guitar, or talking photos.
+When he's not in front of a computer Ian can be found playing guitar, or taking photos.
 But not usually at the same time.

 If you’re a .NET developer looking to move to Ruby, one of the ways you can start using Ruby straight away is with Albacore.
 In this article, we’ll look at how you can take an existing ASP.NET web application project, add a Rakefile, and build the project using Albacore.
 What is Albacore?
 Albacore is a […]

 http-console is a Node module that gives you a command-line interface for executing HTTP commands.
 It’s great for debugging and seeing exactly what is going on with your HTTP requests, regardless of whether they’re made against a web server, web service, or even a database server.
 Installation To use http-console you’ll need to have Node […]

 Express is a web framework for Node, inspired by the Sinatra framework for Ruby.
 It boasts loads of features, high performance, and comes with a handy executable for creating applications quickly.
 In this article we’re going to look at how you can get up and running with express, what you get when you create a […]

 In this article we’re going to look at setting up a static file server using Node.
 There’s plenty of modules available to help us do this, but we’re going to focus on three of them: node-static, paperboy, and http-server.
 All of these modules are available via npm (Node Package Manager). npm has been packaged with […]